-Apply at fafsa.ed.gov or download a PDF version of the application at fsa.ed.gov.
+Apply online at fafsa.ed.gov or download a PDF version of the application at fsa.ed.gov.
 Complete it and mail to the Central Processing System directly.
 Financial aid is given on a year-by-year basis so you need to reapply each year.

 Remember, to receive financial aid, you must maintain a cumulative 2.0 grade point average (GPA) or better and earn credit in at least 67 percent of the cumulative hours attempted.
 Read the specific information regarding the academic standards of progress for financial aid recipients.